roberbnd/coc-bookmark/README.md

 - `:CocCommand bookmark.annotate`: create a bookmark with annotation
 - `:CocCommand bookmark.prev`: jump to the prev bookmark
 - `:CocCommand bookmark.next`: jump to the next bookmark
+- `:CocCommand bookmark.clearForCurrentFile` clear bookmark for the current file",
+- `:CocCommand bookmark.clearForAllFiles` clear bookmark for all files",

 ## Keymaps